Rating scale

 A rating scale is a set of categories designed to obtain information about a quantitative or a qualitative attribute.
-In the social sciences, particularly psychology, common examples are the Likert response scale and 0-10 rating scales, where a person selects the number that reflecting the perceived quality of a product.
+In the social sciences, particularly psychology, common examples are the Likert response scale and 0-10 rating scales, where a person selects the number that reflects the perceived quality of a product.

 Background

 A rating scale is a method that requires the rater to assign a value, sometimes numeric, to the rated object, as a measure of some rated attribute.

 Types of rating scales

 All rating scales can be classified into one of these types: